AI Powered Styling for Your Shoppers : Vue.ai’s Cross Product Recommendations7 min readReading Time: 6 minutes

 I’ve been there.
 And if your shoppers are anything like me, then you should know that it is extremely frustrating for them to see the products that they want, without being able to buy them.

-Introducing Ensemble Generator By Vue.ai: Cross Product Recommendations for Fashion eCommerce
+Introducing Complete the Look By Vue.ai : Cross Product Recommendations for Fashion eCommerce

 Here’s the good news.
-We’ve managed to solve this problem with our Ensemble Generator which provides cross product recommendations, that can power not just your product detail pages but also your cart and checkout pages.
+We’ve managed to solve this problem with our Complete the Look module which provides cross product recommendations, that can power not just your product detail pages but also your cart and checkout pages.

-The Ensemble Generator not only understands your shoppers’ behavioral patterns and product affinities, thereby delivering personalization, but also the rules of fashion.
-So your shoppers see curated ensembles and outfits that are foolproof – in terms of style, color, pattern combinations.
-The ensemble generator acts as your website’s AI Stylist personalized for each shopper to showcase curated looks that they’ll love, taking visual merchandising to the next level.
+Complete the Look understands your shoppers’ behavioral patterns and visual affinities to products, and also the rules of fashion, to deliver 1:1 personalization (personalization engine).
+So your shoppers see curated outfits that are foolproof – in terms of style, color, pattern combinations.
+Complete the Look acts as your website’s AI-powered styling tool, to showcase curated looks that they’ll love, taking visual merchandising to the next level.

 Understanding Shopper Behavior